 The work here is representative of two veins of work.
 I will try to explain a little bit about each here.

 All of the 5 works found their departure in thinking about the End, and what happens beyond it.
 Recently, I exhibited a number of work in a selected body of work titled “END_PAINTINGS.”
-All of the paintings in the show had some dealing with the idea of the End.
 This idea was rooted in a quote of T. S. Eliot’s, from “Little Gidding,” Four Quartets (Gardners Books; Main edition, April 30, 2001) Originally published 1943.
 Towards the end of this poem T. S. Eliot wrote, “to make an end is to make a beginning.
 The end is where we start from.”

 2019 felt like the end of a season, and 2021, a new vantage point by which to evaluate, fuse into orbit fragmented pieces of changing season, history, experience, and undulating memory.
 Quaratine was like the “underscore” in the title, during and out of which this thinking and painting happened.
 As the paintings in various forms dealt with “the end,” they also explored the space between the end and the beginning.
 They are in part a product of my quarantine labors to integrate past-present-future—painting as a means to live forward today in light of what is past; living as it were, “Between two waves of the sea.”
 The works included referenced Greek mythology, the middle near-eastern view through Biblical narrative, consumerist product culture, spirituality and worship.
 Two of the paintings from that exhibit are included here: Fan, and Coffee Maker (Under Construction).